mustafataha5/weatherApp/README.md

 - **Location Management**: Save, view, and remove favorite locations stored in MongoDB.
 - **Responsive Interface**: A clean, intuitive UI built with Material-UI, optimized for desktop and mobile devices.
 - **Full-Stack Integration**: Efficient communication between the React frontend and Node.js/Express backend.
-- **Scalable Design**: Modular codebase to facilitate maintenance and future feature additions.
+- **Scalable Design**: Modular codebase to support maintenance and future enhancements.

 ---